-If a Respondent discovers any ambiguity, conflict, discrepancy, omission, or other error in the RFP or requires clarification of the intent or content of this RFP, or on procedural matters regarding the competitive bid process, he/she shall contact the Chabot-Las Positas Community College District Project Director via email no later than 3 p.m.
-PACIFIC on Monday, November 28, 2016.
-The District or Program Manager, working in coordination with the California Community Colleges Chancellor's Office, will issue written responses to properly submitted RFP inquiries without identifying the Respondent submitting the inquiry by issuing an "addendum," pursuant to paragraph 5, Addenda.
+If a Respondent discovers any ambiguity, conflict, discrepancy, omission, or other error in the RFP or requires clarification of the intent or content of this RFP, or on procedural matters regarding the competitive bid process, he/she shall contact the Chabot-Las Positas Community College District Project Director via email no later than 3:00 P.M.
+PACIFIC on Friday, March 8, 2019.
+The campaign Contract Manager, working in coordination with the Chabot-Las Positas Community College District and the California Community Colleges Chancellor's Office, will issue written responses to properly submitted RFP inquiries without identifying the Respondent submitting the inquiry by issuing an "addendum," pursuant to paragraph 5, Addenda.
 A copy of the addendum will be given to all parties who have obtained the RFP.

-A Respondent who desires clarification or further information on the content of the RFP, whose questions relate to a proprietary aspect of this proposal and which, if disclosed to other Respondents, would expose the proposal, may submit such questions in the same manner as above, but also marked "CONFIDENTIAL," no later than 3 p.m.
-PACIFIC on Monday, November 28, 2016 to ensure response.
+A Respondent who desires clarification or further information on the content of the RFP, whose questions relate to a proprietary aspect of this proposal and which, if disclosed to other Respondents, would expose the proposal, may submit such questions in the same manner as above, but also marked "CONFIDENTIAL," no later than 3:00 P.M.
+PACIFIC on Friday, March 8, 2019 to ensure response.
 The Respondent must explain why his questions are sensitive in nature.
 If the Chabot-Las Positas Community College District and its Project Manager concur that the disclosure of the question or answer would expose the proprietary nature of the Proposal, the question will be answered, and both the question and the answer will be kept in confidence.
 If the Chabot-Las Positas Community College District and its Project Manager do not concur with the proprietary aspect of a question, the question will not be answered in this manner, and the Respondent will be so notified.

-Oral communications of the Chabot-Las Positas Community College District, the California Community Colleges Chancellor' Office and/or the Project Manager concerning the RFP shall not be binding on Chabot-Las Positas Community College District and/or California Community Colleges Chancellor's Office.
+Oral communications of the Chabot-Las Positas Community College District, the California Community Colleges Chancellor's Office and/or the Project Manager concerning the RFP shall not be binding on Chabot-Las Positas Community College District and/or California Community Colleges Chancellor's Office.
 Inquiries concerning this RFP are to be directed to:

-Julia Dozier, District Executive Director of Economic Development (925) 249-9370 jdozier@clpccd.org
+Julia Dozier, District Executive Director of Economic Development and Contract Education (925) 249-9370 jdozier@clpccd.org